Litauen/docs.bannerlordmodding.lt/editor/editor.md

 ### Hangs on map save in the Editor

+Possible causes:

-- Too much terrain editing (Smoothing?).
-Export heightmap before trying to save after a lot of Smoothing.
+- Too much terrain editing (Smoothing?)
+- Erasing a lot of info on some layer

 ![](https://imgur.com/MMmqYCn.png)